dustinpfister/blog_posts/_posts/canvas-example-image-loader.md

 ## 2 - A Simple use case example of the image loader module

 So now that I have a simple image file loader module in this section I will be going over a simple example of using it.
+In this example I will not be doing anything advanced, just using it to load an image and then have some draw method that I can use to draw an cell index from it.

 ## 2.1 - draw.js